mchlol/tictactoe/README.md

     show which players turn it is in the message display
-  return the cells and gameState variables from the module so they are the only public variables create a variable to store the possible scenarios where someone has won or it's a draw
+  return the cells and gameState variables from the module so they are the only public variables create a variable to store the possible scenarios where someone has won or it's a draw eg if theres an X in cells 0, 1, and 2, that's three X's in a row. compare the game state to the winning combos

-    check how many cells in a row have been filled by the same player
+    check which cells have been marked by the same player
-    check if all cells have been filled without any winner
+    check if all cells have been marked without any winner
   if it's a winning move/draw
   game is over, prevent further moves display winning player or draw